CARTAvis/carta-controller/docs/src/ubuntu_focal_instructions.rst

 Set up directories and permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ensure that you have created a CARTA user (assumed here to be called ``carta``), and that all users who should have access to CARTA belong to a group that identifies them (assumed here to be called ``carta-users``).
+Ensure that all users who should have access to CARTA belong to a group that identifies them (assumed here to be called ``carta-users``).

 .. code-block:: shell

+    # create a 'carta' user to run the controller
+    sudo adduser carta

     # log directory owned by carta
     sudo mkdir -p /var/log/carta